saminiir/saminiir.github.io/_posts/2016-04-24-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 # Internet Protocol version 4

 The next layer (L3)[^osi-model] in our implementation, after Ethernet frames, handles the delivery of data to a destination.
 Namely, the _Internet Protocol_ (IP) was invented to provide a base for transport protocols such as TCP and UDP.
-IP is connectionless, meaning that unlike TCP, all of the datagrams are handled independently of each other in the networking stack.
+It is connectionless, meaning that unlike TCP, all of the datagrams are handled independently of each other in the networking stack.
 This also means that IP datagrams may arrive out-of-order.[^stevens-tcpip]

 Furthermore, IP does not guarantee successful delivery.
 This is a conscious choice taken by the protocol designers, since IP is meant to provide a base for protocols that likewise do not guarantee delivery.
 UDP is one such protocol.